renesas-rz/rzg_hmi_sdk/docs/docs/getting_started/_components/step_07.md

     Connect an ethernet cable to RJ45 port for networking.

     === "RZ/G2L"
-        RJ45 ports are CN8 and CN9.
+        RJ45 ports are CN9 (Ethernet 0) and CN8 (Ethernet 1).

         !!! note
+            Just connect 1 ethernet cable to CN9 or CN8.

+    === "RZ/G2LC"
+        RJ45 ports is CN9 (Ethernet 0).

+        !!! note
+            Just connect a ethernet cable to CN9.

+    === "RZ/G2UL"
+        RJ45 ports are CN9 (Ethernet 0) and CN8 (Ethernet 1).

+        !!! note
-            Just connect 1 ethernet cable to CN8 or CN9.
+            Just connect 1 ethernet cable to CN9 or CN8.

     !!! note
         Your EVK will run the demo program automatically.